alejandro-colomar/https.alejandro-colomar.com/README.rst

 docker manifest, which is needed for the deployment, docker has to be run manually in a building machine.

+The following scripts don't automate the push step to the remote git repository, as a caution.
+Every automated commit should be checked by a human before pushing.

 Start working on a new branch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^